 Nearly 200 million Americans drink coffee every day, which is why you’ll find a coffee shop or cafe on just about every street.
-Like many industries, coffee shops took a hit during the pandemic, but now it’s on the rebound and expects to steady growth in the years ahead.
-You could take advantage of this trend by starting your own coffee shop and providing a nice pick-me-up to countless people everyday while making a good living.
+Like many industries, coffee shops took a hit during the pandemic, but now they’re on the rebound and expect steady growth in the years ahead.
+You could take advantage of this by starting your own coffee shop and providing a nice pick-me-up to countless people everyday while making a good living.

 Of course, opening a coffee shop will take some real work.
-The best coffee shops offer excellent pastries and other foods, and create a comfortable atmosphere for people to linger and enjoy.
-So you’ll need to make smart choices in terms of your product offerings, furniture and overall design, as well as your location.
+The best coffee shops offer excellent pastries and create a comfortable atmosphere for people to linger.
+So you’ll need to make smart choices in terms of your product offerings, furniture and design, as well as your location.
 You’ll also want to be careful in choosing your coffee source, to make sure it’s eco-friendly and fair trade.
 But if you’re passionate about coffee and have the drive to see your business succeed, it can be an incredibly rewarding and profitable experience.